Series 7 Exam Guide

 The General Securities Representative Qualification Examination (GS), also known as the Series 7 exam, measures the degree to which each candidate possesses the knowledge needed to perform the critical functions of a general securities representative, including sales of corporate securities, municipal securities, investment company securities, variable annuities, direct participation programs, options and government securities.

-The exam consists of 250 scored questions and an additional 10 unscored pretest questions.
-Candidates are given six hours (360 minutes) to complete the exam and it is conducted in two three-hour sessions with 130 questions per session.
+The exam consists of 125 scored questions and candidates are given 225 minutes to complete the exam.
 The passing score is 72 percent.

 There are five main job functions of a Series 7 representative:

 – Function 1 (7%): Seeks Business for the Broker-Dealer from Customers and Potential Customers